 If you have a CNAME set up and the certificate installed, you can use the browser for validation:

-You will see a security warning if a certificate is not installed.
+You are issued a security warning if a certificate is not installed.

 If you have a CNAME but no certificate is installed, run: